xerolinux/XeroSite/docs/docs/affinity-linux.md

     For guide version check [**Affinity Photo**](https://github.com/Twig6943/AffinityOnLinux/blob/main/AffinityPhoto/Guide.md){:target="_blank"}, and [**Affinity Designer**](https://github.com/Twig6943/AffinityOnLinux/blob/main/AffinityDesigner/Guide.md){:target="_blank"} finally [**Affinity Publisher**](https://github.com/Twig6943/AffinityOnLinux/blob/main/AffinityPublisher/Guide.md){:target="_blank"}.
 For scripts, well here's an [**Example**](https://github.com/Twig6943/AffinityOnLinux/blob/main/AffinityPhoto/Script.sh).
 It's the same script basically just `exe` is different.

 That's it.
 Once all done we can launch them from the shortcuts the scripts create.
-THat's the closest we will get to **Photoshop** I have ever gotten, without having to go through *WinBlows* if ya know what I mean.
+That's the closest to **Photoshop** I have ever gotten, without having to go through *WinBlows* if ya know what I mean.

-Guide wasn't posted on main site due to the nature of the products in this guide.
+Guide wasn't posted on main site due to the nature of the products included.
 Also this was, as I said earlier primarily written for myself so I do not have to go digging for it on the web.
 For archival purposes sorta.